yale-mgt-656-fall-2018/eventbrite-clone-selenium-tests/test-criteria.md

 All pages:
 * Every page should look good.
 That means including the Bootstrap CSS stylesheet in the `head` of the page -- we'll be looking for a link with an `href` that contains `bootstrap`.
-* Every page should have a header.
+* Every page should have a `header`.
-* Every page should have a footer with links to the home page and about page.
+* Every page should have a `footer` with links to the home page and about page.
 * Grading note: we'll test each of these individually for the home page, then test them as a group for subsequent pages -- if any one of them fails, all of them will.
 Also, we're defining 'every page' as `/`, `/about`, `/events/new`, `/events/0`, `/events/1`, and `/events/2`.

 Home page:
 * The home page should have your logo -- we'll look for an `img` tag with the id `logo`.
 * The home page should also have a link to the new event page with the id `new`.
 * Finally, the home page should have a list of events (a `ul` list, to be specific).
 Each event should have the class `event` and the id `event-x`, where `x` is the event's id number.
-Each event should also have a link to its detail page and a `time` tag with the `datetime` attribute set to *something*.
+Each event should also have a link to its detail page and a `time` tag with the `datetime` attribute set to *something, Jacob should fix this*.

 About page:
 * The about page should have all team members' names in a `span` with the id `class-nickname-name`, where `class-nickname` is, well, your class nickname.
 Don't forget the dashes.
 Additionally, we'll look for a picture of each team member with the id `class-nickname-headshot`.
 (Note that this picture doesn't need to actually be of the member -- we're not using computer vision to make sure you have decent headshots or anything -- but you do need an image for each member.)